List of Colt AR-15 and M16 rifle variants

 This article describes the many variations of the Colt AR-15 and M16 rifle family of weapons produced by Colt's Manufacturing Company.
 Weapons patterned on the original ArmaLite AR-15 design have been produced by numerous manufacturers and have been used by nations around the world, some of which created their own variations.
-The tables here are split in a variety of categories, and provide an overview of different subtypes.
+The tables here are split into a variety of categories and provide an overview of different subtypes.
 For purposes of these tables, bold model numbers are weapons used (or previously used) by the U.S. Military while italic model numbers are weapons for commercial or export sale.
 See Glossary of terms for an explanation of each column.

 Colt military models

 Colt has been the most visible producer of ArmaLite AR-15 pattern weapons, and the military designations M16 and M4 are heavily associated with the company.
 Colt has an intricate internal nomenclature system for its models, with a variety of suffixes and prefixes.
 Colt's systems have generally followed the times and though its model numbers originally came without prefixes, with the need to separate weapons made for civilian consumption from those made for military and law enforcement use, military models became prefixed with the code "R0".
 For the purposes of this table, the R0 nomenclature is obviated as this terminology did not exist in all cases, but it can be understood to be present.
-Military/LE models are also easily identified by their three digit code in contrast to the four digit codes for civilian weapons.
+Military/LE models are also easily identified by their three-digit code in contrast to the four-digit codes for civilian weapons.